-All new members of staff and volunteers will undergo an induction that includes familiarisation with the school's Child Protection and Safeguarding Policy, Staff Code of Conduct, other issues as in section 16 of this policy and identification of their child protection training needs.
+All new members of staff and volunteers will undergo an induction that includes familiarisation with the school's Child Protection and Safeguarding Policy, Staff Code of Conduct, other issues as in section 19 of this policy and identification of their child protection training needs.

-All staff are required to sign to confirm they have received, read and understood a copy of the Child Protection and Safeguarding Policy and the Staff Code of Conduct.
+All staff are required to sign to confirm they have received, read and understood a copy of the Child Protection and Safeguarding Policy, the Staff Code of Conduct and the Behaviour Policy.

-All relevant staff (teachers, teaching assistants, other classroom based staff, lunchtime supervisors and members of the senior leadership team, and all those who work in before or after school care for children under eight) are made aware of the disqualification from providing childcare legislation.
+All relevant staff (teachers, teaching assistants, other classroom-based staff, lunchtime supervisors and members of the Strategic Leadership Team, and all those who work in before or after school care for children under eight) are made aware of the disqualification from providing childcare legislation.

-The school obtains written confirmation from supply agencies and third-party organisations that they have satisfactorily undertaken all appropriate safeguarding checks in respect of individuals they provide to work in the school that the school would have undertaken if they were employing the individual directly.
+The school obtains written confirmation from supply agencies and third-party organisations that they have satisfactorily undertaken all appropriate safeguarding checks in respect of individuals they provide to work in the school that the school would have undertaken if they were employing the individual directly and that those individuals are suitable to work with children.